melissaharijanto/gameroom-frontend/README.md

 # GameRoom (stylized as gameroom, in all lower cases)

 GameRoom is a forum for gamers to interact with each other.
-Due to the creator's love for playing games, she decided to make center her project around this interest.
+Due to the creator's love for playing games, she decided to center her project around this interest.

 This project is heavily inspired by <u>Reddit</u>, as well as <u>Spotify</u> (for the frontend).
 The two have heavily influenced the entire design of this project.